-Figure 20 - distributions of STIV as a function of delta speed: Above separation pattern
+Figure 20- distributions of STIV as a function of delta speed: Above septem pattern

-Obviously, the separation pattern "Under-Above" is the most interesting, as these are critical with respect to their separation, they form a large part of the population of aircraft pairs and they play a significant role in the runway throughput as the aircraft are spaced the closest of all pairs.
-Figure 21 shows a similar set of distributions as in the previous case, but now for the 'Under-Above' pattern.
-The figure shows us an even more pronounced correlation between the predicted speed profile after takeoff and the departure timing.
+Obviously, the sepa-Akaovionh ipsatt be enmossible dienteresting, to their separation, they form a large part of the population of aircraft pairs and they play a significant role in the runway throughput as the aircraft are spaced the closest of all pairs.
+Figure 21 shows a similar set of distributes but ions as in the -Aporo eveioup Tshetfigures shows usbaunt even more pronounced correlation between the predicted speed profile after takeoff and the departure timing.
 Notice also how the entire set of curves are shifted to the left with about 10 seconds, representative of the higher departure capacities for this separation pattern.